 - 6.33.
 The state of understanding of issues in the marine environment is constantly evolving and therefore there is a need to continually reflect on the current understanding and stay abreast of issues as they emerge.
-Current emerging issues include, but are not limited to, the impact of underwater noise from shipping, the regulation of black and grey water and marine cleaning products, the end-of-life management of fibre reinforced plastic (FRP) vessels as alternatives to disposal at sea; hull scrapings and marine coatings as a source of microplastics, etc. - 6.34.
+Current emerging issues include, but are not limited to, the impact of underwater noise from shipping, the regulation of black and grey water and marine cleaning products, the end-of-life management of fibre reinforced plastic (FRP) vessels as alternatives to disposal at sea; hull scrapings and marine coatings as a source of microplastics, the impact of historical munitions, and the environmental impacts of container loss etc. - 6.34.
 With a view to meeting this objective, the Contracting Parties to the Barcelona Convention agree to share results of research and development studies and to address emerging issues related to pollution from ships in the Mediterranean within the framework of the Mediterranean Strategy (2022-2031), as appropriate.